• Skip to primary navigation

 Frozen berry dog treats ingredients and the treats on a plate.

-Homemade frozen berry yogurt dog treats on a plate.
+Homemade paw and bone shaped frozen berry dog treats on a plate.

-Homemade frozen berry dog treats in bone and paw shapes on a plate.
+Homemade frozen berry dog treats in bone and paw shapes piled on a plate.

 Frozen berry dog treats on a plate.